Why does Altamir invest exclusively with Apax Partners ?

 - To increase the universe of potential shareholders by increasing liquidity of the shares.
 At present, many institutional investors that are interested in the Altamir investment case are not able to invest in the vehicle due to its relatively small size, and to the low liquidity of the shares.
 Doubling assets under management to €1Bn should tangibly address the liquidity issue.

 - To remain viable within a consolidating sector.
-Listed Private Equity is a sector in consolidation.
-Recent cases in point are provided by the acquisition of Conversus Capital by Harbourvest, and by the merger between Aberdeen Private Equity and SVG Capital.
 The Manager believes that in order to remain a vital and viable player in this space, two critical factors are a relatively large size, and a strategy of differentiation vis-à-vis other players in the sector.

 How is the investment portfolio valued?